The first restaurant of the year to become a registered Ocean Friendly Restaurant (OFR) was Bliss Cafe in January.

-The first restaurant of the year to become a registered Ocean Friendly Restaurant (OFR) was Centrally Grown in January.
+The first restaurants of the year to become registered Ocean Friendly Restaurants (OFR) were Centrally Grown and the Baywood Ale House in January.
 Know Your H2O (KYH2O) hosted the quarterly chapter meeting at OFR Robin’s Restaurant in Cambria.

-Two new eateries, SLO Brew and The Libertine (SLO), registered as OFRs in March.
+The Libertine (SLO) was registered as an OFR in March.

 Hold On To Your Butt (HOTYB) purchased eighteen ashcans in May and delivered ten to the city of Pismo Beach, two to iFixit, and one to OFR Robin’s Restaurant.